Blue-Fire-Modding/Blue-Fire-Dye-Mod-Template/README.md

 The mod should work perfectly now!(remember to add _P at the end of the pak file)

 *please don't look at the original parent material it's a fucking mess*

+Feel free to add to this if you're a modder and please send a pull request if you do